Unusually high phonon thermal conductivity in the Weyl semimetal TaP: A comparative study with TaAs: Abstract

 \section{Abstract}

-In conventional metals, thermal transport is governed by electrons, with phonon contributions often considered negligible.
+In many metals, thermal transport is often dominated by electrons, although the lattice contribution can remain appreciable depending on the material.
 Here, through rigorous first-principles calculations, we uncover a phonon-dominated thermal transport regime in the Weyl semimetals TaAs and TaP.
-Remarkably, although TaP is metallic, its phonon thermal conductivity ($\kappa_{\text{ph}}$) reaches as high as 171 W/mK at room temperature, surpassing its electronic counterpart by more than a factor of five.
-This anomalously high $\kappa_{\text{ph}}$ is enabled by the unique electronic and phononic band structures, characterized by the Weyl nodes near the Fermi level, together with acoustic phonon bunching and a wide frequency gap in the phonon spectrum, which collectively suppress phonon-electron and phonon-phonon scattering processes.
-Due to the substantial phonon contribution, the derived Lorenz number deviates strongly from the conventional Wiedemann-Franz law.
-We further show that the significance of phonon thermal transport is universal across topological semimetals.
-Our work provides deeper insight into thermal transport mechanisms in topological semimetals and extends the scope for discovering materials with high thermal conductivity.
+Remarkably, despite its metallic character, TaP exhibits an exceptionally high phonon thermal conductivity ($\kappa_{\text{ph}}$) of 162 Wm$^{-1}$K$^{-1}$ at room temperature, surpassing its electronic counterpart by nearly an order of magnitude.
+This anomalously high $\kappa_{\text{ph}}$ is enabled by the unique electronic and phononic band structures, including the Weyl nodes near the Fermi level, acoustic phonon bunching, and a wide frequency gap in the phonon spectrum, which collectively suppress phonon-electron and three-phonon scattering processes.
+The linearly dispersing bands near the Fermi level give rise to a low electronic density of states, thereby limiting both electrical conductivity and electronic thermal transport in these Weyl semimetals.
+By further surveying a broad range of topological semimetals, we show that the prominence of phonon thermal transport is a universal characteristic of this material class.
+Our work provides deeper insight into thermal transport mechanisms in topological semimetals and broadens the scope for discovering metals with high thermal conductivity.